Renormalised hydrodynamics in polar chiral active matter: Spectral scaling and disorder-driven vortex clustering in phase-coupled, motile oscillators: Discussion

-The \textit{End Matter} provides the empirical and theoretical foundation for the phase diagram in Table~\ref{tab:phase_diagram}, through simulations that systematically vary the disorder distribution $\Delta \omega$, and concludes with some perspectives on the conceptual implications of our results.
+In Table~\ref{tab:phase_diagram} we summarize the results of systematically varying the shape of $\Delta\omega$.
+This yields the stability boundaries of our results, and, in what follows, we provide the empirical and theoretical foundation for the phase diagram in Table~\ref{tab:phase_diagram}.
+We shall do this through simulations that systematically vary the disorder distribution $\Delta \omega$.
+The complementary robustness test, varying the kernel size $\sigma$ at fixed $P(\omega)$, is presented in Appendix~\ref{app:robustness}.